keboola/connection-docs/storage/byodb/external-buckets/index.md

 {: .alert.alert-info}
 Note: This set of permissions grants the Keboola service account read-only access to the data.

+{: .alert.alert-warning}
+[Data shared via Snowflake](https://docs.snowflake.com/en/guides-overview-sharing) is currently not supported.
+Attempting to grant permissions will result in an error.

 Once you are done, click **Register Bucket**, and you can start using it.

 ### BigQuery